vsimakhin/web-logbook/README.md

 # Changelog

+## [Unreleased]

+- Update: removed update_time field from tables and some small code optimization.
+No UI change.

 ## [2.42.0] - 30.08.2024

 - Update: No longer shorten the remarks field for small screens if the option "Do not adjust logbook columns for small screens" is selected